UCAS code: W100

 - a skills-based workshop

-- a history and theory lecture and seminar
+- a history and theory lecture and/or seminar or essay tutorial

 - a talk by a visiting speaker.

-You will spend much of your time working in your own studio spaces, where you will be supported by specialists in the art-making techniques available at the Ruskin.
+Students spend much of their time working in their own studio spaces, where they are supported by specialists in the art-making techniques available at the Ruskin.

 Tutorials are usually one-to-one with a tutor.
-Typically there are 10-20 students in a group critique (in which 4 students present their work, and discussion is guided by two tutors).
-There are usually no more than 12 students in any workshop or seminar and around 30-40 for lectures and visiting speakers’ talks.
+Typically there are 6-12 students in a group critique (in which students present their work, and discussion is guided by one or two tutors).
+There are usually no more than 12 students in any workshop or seminar, around 30 for lectures, and 90 for the all-school visiting speakers’ talks.

 Teaching is delivered by staff who are dedicated tutors in their subject.
 Many are leading artists and writers with years of experience in teaching and research.
 Some teaching may be delivered by postgraduate students who are studying at doctoral level.